symfony/symfony-docs/setup/flex.rst

 ~~~~~~~~~~~~~~~~~~~~

 Recipes are defined in a ``manifest.json`` file and can contain any number of
 other files and directories.
-For example, this is the full recipe for SwiftmailerBundle:
+For example, this is the ``manifest.json`` for SwiftmailerBundle:

 .. code-block:: javascript